Collecting guide: Classical Indian painting

 The margins also give us some information on the history of a painting, with some works having been mounted on card long after they were produced and in different geographic regions.
 For example, many Mughal paintings were taken to Iran and beautifully mounted there in the 18th century.

-As with many types of art, the more that you see the more familiar the schools and subject matters will become.
+As with many types of art, the more you see, the more familiar the schools and subject matters will become.
 It is always best to see paintings in the flesh rather than relying on images in reference works.

 In the United States, head for the Indian rooms at the Metropolitan Museum of Art, the Los Angeles County Museum of Art and the Virginia Museum of Fine Arts in Richmond.